aharvey101/react-crypto-trader/README.md

 The itnention of this app is to place and manage positions, without the main strategy but with the order management rules

-# TODO
+# TODO - Backend

-- [] Stop loop after position entry, stop placed and database updated with stopOrder
+- [x] Stop loop after position entry, stop placed and database updated with stopOrder
-- [] add functionality to update positions as needed
-- [] Figure out how to get fills in
+- [] add functionality to update positions as needed on the frontend (Basically a way to add the fills in for the orders after the position is closed)
+- [] Figure out how to get fills in: AN IDEA: Use a websocket to get fills, when a fill comes in, search database for the pair the fill is on. find the matching entries with fills that don't complete that order (buy or sell, entry or stop).
+Alternatively, add a boolean to the Position model to signify that the order is filled
+- [] Remove unnessary functions

+# TODO Frontend

+- [] Add Trade Log functions

+  - [x] Date time
+  - [x] Strategy (if no strategy, assume cradle)
+  - [x] Trigger timeframe
+  - [] Trade Rating (maybe hold off on this,)
+  - [x] PnL
+  - [x] \$ Risked
+  - [x] Slippage

+- Overview
+  - [] Graph of account size: Thought, for every trade, take total profit or loss off previous account balance, much like a spreadsheet.